ellysh/dota-auto-chess-picker/README.md

 Start the `items-picker.py` script and click on the item icon.
 The red color will highlight the selected item.
 You will see a description of this item at the bottom of the window.
 If the item can be combined in the upgrade, it will be marked by the blue color.
 The green color will highlight all components (if they exist) of the selected item.

 Let us consider the screenshot above.
 The select item is Maelstorm.
 You can combine it with Hyperstone for getting Mjollnir.
 So, Mjollnir is marked by the blue color.
 You can get Maelstorm by the combination of Javelin and Mithril Hammer.
 Thus, these two items are highlighted by the green color.

+Stars under each item icon show its tier.
+The `U` letter means that this is an upgraded item.

 ## Contacts